k-samuel/faceted-search/README.md

 $search = (new Factory)->create(Factory::FIXED_ARRAY_STORAGE);
 $storage = $search->getStorage();
 /*
- * Getting products data from DB
+ * Get product data from data base
  * Sort data by $recordId before using Index->addRecord it can improve performance */
 $data = [